Futarimiti/ferrum.nvim/readme.md

     <C-[><C-W><C-K>i:r<CR><C-\><C-N><C-W><C-J>i

-What that does is to take you out of the current working buffer, enters the GHCi session, reloads everything, and go back to where you were.
+What that does is to take you out of current working buffer, enters the GHCi session, reloads everything, and go back to where you were.
 I'm not having fun typing that every time a change is made, neither are my pinkies.
 Time to make a change.

 ## Usage

+### TL;DR

+- Start REPL on a buffer with `:REPL` to activate buflocal commands
+- Send text with `:Sendln [text]`, send lines in buffer with `:SendRange`
+- Ending a session makes buflocal commands unavailable

+### Starting

 ```lua
 require('ferrum').setup {}
 ```

-### TL;DR

-- Start REPL session per buffer with `:REPL`  to activate buflocal commands
-- Send text to the REPL with `:Sendln [text]`, or send lines in buffer with `:SendRange`
-- Deactivates buflocal commands when finishing session

-### Starting

 Within a buffer, say `A.hs`, run `:REPL ghci` to spawn a GHCi session.
 This launches GHCi linked to `A.hs` buffer in a split window: